-Under the project "Coastal Embankment Improvement Project (CEIP-1), contract Package-01 consists of four Polders.
-Every polder has at least one automatic CC block manufacturing plant for the sake of harden concrete block production.
+Under the project "Coastal Embankment Improvement Project (CEIP-1), contract Package-01 consist of four Polders.
+Every Polder has one automatic CC block manufacturing plant for the sake of harden concrete block production.
 A mixture of cement, water, sand and aggregate is called concrete.
 One major and significant item of concrete product is cement named 'Portland Cement' because after hardening the product resembles a natural limestone quarried at Portland, in England.
-That block will be used for river bank erosion protection, embankment slope protection.
-Polder 35/1has one automatic CC block manufacturing plant is located Tafalbari.
+That block will use for river bank erosion protection, embankment slope protection.
+Polder35/3has one automatic CC block manufacturing plant is located in Doratana.